kubecost/docs/troubleshoot-install.md

 ## Issue: Unable to load app

-If all Kubecost pods are running and you can connect / port-forward to the kubecost-cost-analyzer pod but none of the app's UI will load, we recommend testing the following:
+If all Kubecost pods are running and you can connect/port-forward to the kubecost-cost-analyzer pod but none of the app's UI will load, we recommend testing the following:

 1. Connect directly to a backend service with the following command:
     `kubectl port-forward --namespace kubecost service/kubecost-cost-analyzer 9001`